-After figuring out the last house on Bayocean Spit to fall into the ocean, I began to wonder which was the first to succumb.
-The first clues arrived last month when I acquired a copy of the "Report on Beach Erosion Studies, Tillamook Bay, Oregon, With Reference To Bay Ocean", published by the US Army Corps of Engineers on August 26, 1940.
-On page 49 it says, "A total of 11 houses, 3 during the last winter, have either been wrecked or had to be moved since 1927..."
-The appendix included photos, including the one the left.
-The caption read, "About 1928 - Looking north from the top of dune midpoint of spit.
+After figuring out the last house to fall into the sea, I began to wonder which had gone first.
+The first clue came from "Report on Beach Erosion Studies, Tillamook Bay, Oregon, With Reference To Bay Ocean", an Army Corps of Engineers study published August 26, 1940.
+It said, "a total of 11 houses, 3 during the last winter, have either been wrecked or had to be moved since 1927..."
+The appendix included a photo by an unidentified resident captioned "About 1928 - Looking north from the top of dune midpoint of spit.
 House in lower left destroyed by a storm the following winter."
-The Corps doesn't attribute the photo, but the perspective is very similar to one in the Donald Burkhart Collection at the Oregon Historical Society (Org Lot 371) dated August 19, 1928.
+I cropped the photo to zoom in on the cabin.
+The perspective of the original suggests it was taken from the north end of the hotel grounds.
+North of there, the ridgeline was forested.

 Looking at photos digitized by April 2016, I found "Ackley 53" in Lorraine Eckhart's collection captioned "home of Mr. Burns lots 6-7-8 block 61."
 That was along the shoreline 1200' north of the Bayocean Natatorium.
 On my next trip to Tillamook, I looked through deed records and saw the lots had been purchased by Alberta Burns.
 Census records showed she was married to Elmer, a Portland machinist.
 I then searched for him on my computer and found a story in the May 1912 issue of the Surf (Bayocean Park's newsletter) saying that a Mr. Burns was almost done with his cabin.
 The problem was that the houses depicted in these two photos were clearly different.
 Burns' had a dormer but was smaller and had no porch, or chimney, or room on the south side.